Menditect/documentation/docs/Tools/mta-widget-finder.md

 The name of a Widget is used to set the frontend test [Locator](../mta/frontend-glossary#locator).
 The MTA Widget Finder can be useful for debugging if a Locator fails.

+### Usage

+- On any [Mendix Page](../mta/mendix-page), activate the extension and hover the mouse over any [Mendix Widget](../mta/frontend-glossary#widget).
+- The Widget Finder will show the Widget name just next to the mouse cursor.
+- Also, the Widget Finder will show a draggable black rectangle with (Count) information on how many times a Widget with this name occurs on this Page.
+- Clicking `Shift` will 'lock' the currently highlighted Widget and show the option to Copy the Widget name and Page name to the clipboard.
+CLicking `Shift` again will 'unlock' the Widget.

 ## For Google Chrome